vmolab/solx/docs/src/03-standard-json.md

   "settings": {
     // Optional: Optimizer settings.
     "optimizer": {
-      // Optional: Set the LLVM optimizer level.
+      // Optional, solx-only: Set the LLVM optimizer level.
       // Available options:
       // -0: do not optimize, currently unsupported
       // -1: basic optimizations for gas usage
       // -2: advanced optimizations for gas usage
       // -3: all optimizations for gas usage
-      // -s: basic optimizations for deployment cost
+      // -s: basic optimizations for bytecode size
-      // -z: all optimizations for deployment cost
+      // -z: all optimizations for bytecode size
       // Default: 3.
       "mode": "3",
-      // Optional: Re-run the compilation with "mode": "z" if the compilation with "mode": "3" exceeds the EVM bytecode size limit.
+      // Optional, solx-only: Re-run the compilation with "mode": "z" if the compilation with "mode": "3" exceeds the EVM bytecode size limit.
       // Used on a per-contract basis and applied automatically, so some contracts will end up compiled with "mode": "3", and others with "mode": "z".
       // Default: false.
       "sizeFallback": false